 Time and tide wait for no man.

 If we want to accomplish more,...Read More

 We did a recent survey where surprisingly all parents unanimously shared a view that successful parenting is having their children grow up healthy and respectful.
 Interestingly, academic success was not a priority.
 Although, it was mentioned in passing as a means to ensuring that the child grew up to have enough.
 With the resounding mention given to respect, we thought we will flash this out...Read More

-I used to think of networking as a dirty word, but now looking back, I can better appreciate the benefits of networking.
+I used to think of networking as a dirty word, but now looking back, I can better appreciate the benefits of building networks.
 Adam Grant’s Give and Take was instrumental in causing this mindset shift.
 I used to view networking as full of takers, just wanting to see how they can benefit.
 Now, networking to me is a bunch of people who come together to both give and also take,...Read More

 Growing up doesn’t feel easy.
 In the midst of #adulting, we realise we have opinions and preferences that we do want to express and be heard.
-These may require us to find ways to get along with others such that we can manoeuvre through this world with the support of people we value, while not becoming people pleasers. adulting managing peers
+These may require us to find ways to get along with others, including our peers, such that we can manoeuvre through this world with the support of people we value, while not becoming people pleasers. adulting managing peers

 The topic of building emotional resilience has been gaining awareness in recent years.
 Perhaps the older generation may dismiss this as weakness or an unnecessary skill since they coped just fine without it.
 However even though this generation has been privileged not to have to go through wars or the challenges of the past, technological advancement is a double edged sword.
 We are more...Read More

 We absolutely love this poster!
 Often, kids pick up the language we use and mimic after us.
 A careless question of “Can you really do it?” may seem harmless to us, but can undermine and affect a child’s confidence & ability to perform.
 As adults, we need to practice responsible speech in our conversations with the little ones, so as to build their confidence and...Read More